 Crimes that concern public safety are vast and the punishments greatly vary.
-Whether you have been charged with a misdemeanor or a felony, our Georgia Interfering with Others and Authorities Lawyers can help.
+Whether you have been charged with a misdemeanor or a felony, our Georgia Unlawful Assembly Lawyers can help.
 We have over 50 combined years of criminal defense experience and are prepared to assist you today.
 Call now for a free case evaluation.

 Under Georgia law O.C.G.A. §16-11-33, a person commits the crime of unlawful assembly in Georgia can occur in two different ways:

 - The assembly of two or more persons for the purpose of committing an unlawful act and the failure to withdraw from the assembly on being lawfully commanded to do so by a peace officer and before any member of the assembly has inflicted injury to the person or property of another; or